bappygolder/minimal-stopwatch/docs/AI_CONTEXT.md

 # AI Context Specification

-**Purpose**: This file serves as the technical source of truth for LLMs and AI Agents working on ChronoMinimal.
+**Purpose**: This file serves as the technical source of truth for LLMs and AI Agents working on Minimal Stopwatch.
 Read this before proposing code changes.

 ---